haihuangcode/haihuangcode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year Master's student in Artificial Intelligence at the Software College of Zhejiang University, with a research focus on multimodal and  currently looking for an internship.
+I am a second-year Master's student in Artificial Intelligence at the Software College of Zhejiang University, with a research focus on multimodal.

 # 📝 Publications